reactjs/react.dev/src/content/learn/manipulating-the-dom-with-refs.md

 </Sandpack>

 In order to handle the built-in browser controls, you can add `onPlay` and `onPause` handlers to the `<video>` element and call `setIsPlaying` from them.
-This way, if the user plays the video using the browser controls, the state will adjust accordingly.
+This way, if the user plays the video using the browser controls, the State will adjust accordingly.

 </Solution>